Al Jackson Jr.: Death

 On September 30, 1975, Jackson was scheduled to fly from Memphis to Detroit, to produce a Major Lance session, when he supposedly heard a reminder on the radio about the Joe Frazier–Muhammad Ali fight that night.
 Jackson called Detroit to delay the session, saying he was going to watch the "Thrilla in Manila" on the big screen at the Mid-South Coliseum.

 Though still legally married, Jackson was estranged from his wife, Barbara Jackson.
 In July 1975, his wife had shot him in the chest, but he decided to not press charges.
 He was in the process of filing for a divorce and intending to move to Atlanta, so that he could begin working with Stax singer and songwriter William Bell.

 Jackson attended the screening with Eddie Floyd and Terry Manning.
 After the screening, he returned home to find intruders in the house.
 Reportedly, he was told to get down on his knees, and was fatally shot five times in the back.
 Around 3 A.M. on October 1, Barbara Jackson ran out in the street, yelling for help.
 She told police that burglars had tied her up and shot her husband when he had returned home.
 Police found nothing out of place in the house, and Jackson's wallet and jewelry were still on him.

 The man believed to have pulled the trigger had reportedly known someone in Memphis.
 After robbing a bank in Florida, that person told the alleged triggerman to meet him at Al Jackson's house.
-Tracked through Florida, to Memphis, and to Seattle, Washington, the suspected murderer, the boyfriend of Barbara Jackson's friend Denise LaSalle, was killed by a police officer on July 15, 1976, after an unrelated gun battle.
+Tracked through Florida, to Memphis, and to Seattle, Washington, the suspected murderer, the boyfriend of Barbara Jackson's friend Denise LaSalle, was killed by a police officer on July 15, 1976, after an unrelated gunfight.